VanillaTymeServers/documentation/docs/guides/litematica.md

 :::caution Important for Mutiplayer

-Use the “Slabs only” option for the `easyPlaceProtocolVersion` under the generic menu in configurations. (via the Main menu -> Configuration Menu, or the default hotkey `M + C`)
+Use the `Slabs only` option for the `easyPlaceProtocol` under the generic menu in configurations.
+Litematica menu -> Configuration Menu, or the default hotkey `M + C`

 This helps prevent ghost blocks or no blocks placing with easy place.
 :::

 ### Q. How do you render one layer at a time?

-A. You can control the rendered layers on the Render Layers tab inside the in-game config menu (via the Main menu -> Configuration Menu, or the default hotkey `M + C`).
+You can control the rendered layers on the Render Layers tab inside the in-game config menu (via the Main menu -> Configuration Menu, or the default hotkey `M + C`).
 You can render single layers on the y, x, or z axis.

 ### Q. If you’ve just installed litematica and it doesn’t open with m or m+c then it’s likely you’ve got another mod set on that key (maps are a common one) or it's not installed correctly.

-A. Check that the mod is installed and working: check if you see the orange Litematica text on the `F3` screen.
+Check that the mod is installed and working: check if you see the orange Litematica text on the `F3` screen.
 If you are on a non-QWERTY keyboard layout, then the default hotkeys are different.
 For example on AZERTY the Mkey is `,` instead, so the config menu hotkey for example is `, + C`.

 ### Q. How do I use easy place?

-A. You need to turn easy place on for it to work:
+You need to turn easy place on for it to work:

 Litematica Menu -> Configuration menu -> Generic - set `easyPlaceToggle` to true